 - receive annual training in the Data Protection Law

 We only hold your information for as long as it is needed.
+However at the current time information is kept indefinitely on some of our electronic systems.
 The time periods we keep your information for are listed in our retention schedules.
-For more information

 Sharing your information